deva-bit/warehouse-management/README.md

 To update the displayed email address:
 1. Open `index.html`
-2. Find the contact section and update `contact@warehousepro.com` with your email
+2. Find the contact section and update `spacesafestorage@spacesafestoragemalaysia` with your email

 ## Deployment